bogoli/-simplepage/README.md

 # Personal landing page

-Developed starting with a single page design by [Tim O’Brien](https://github.com/t413/SinglePage).
+Developed starting with a single page design by [Tim O’Brien](https://github.com/t413), updated with a minimized and monochrome UI.